glossopm/conferences-blog/README.md

-# tech-lead-conf-2023-notes
+# Tech Lead Conference 2023 Summary of notes

-I've used ChatGPT to help render my notes from talks at the Tech Lead Conf 2023 into short summary documents.
+I've made my notes on talks at the Tech Lead Conf 2023 into short summary documents and have decided to share these with the world.

+## Talks